bgrande/pwgenerator-extension/README.md

 1) standard options are incomplete
 2) make escape work to close overlay field if not needed
 3) if extension gets deactivated or deleted the overlays should be removed from every page
+4) overlay does not work on some pages (f.e. twitter login page)

 Todo
 ======
 1) use option servicename within content script
-2) find a better way to get/recognize the service/loginname
+2) find a better way to get/recognize the service/loginname and/or use more possible input types
 3) use extension icon to activate generator overlay on input field